tstuefe/JEP387/jep.md

 - Using the C-heap allocator would mean we could not implement the compressed class space as we do today and would have to come up with a different solution for compressed class pointers.

 - Relying too much on the libc allocator brings its own risk.
 C-heap allocators can come with their own set of problems, e.g. high fragmentation, poor elasticity and sbrk issues.
-Since these issues are not under our control, solving them requires cooperation with platform vendors, which can be work intensive and easily negate the advantage of reduced code complexity.
+Since these issues are not under our control, solving them requires cooperation with platform vendors, which can be work-intensive and easily negate the advantage of reduced code complexity.
 This is based on the experience of long-term maintenance of software across many platforms at SAP.

 Nevertheless, a prototype was tested which rewired Metadata allocation to C Heap [\[4\]](#footnote4).
 This experiment was done on Debian with glibc 2.23.
-The VM as well as a comparison VM using the new metaspace prototype were ran through a micro benchmark which involved heavy class loading and unloading.
+The VM as well as a comparison VM using the new metaspace prototype were run through a micro benchmark which involved heavy class loading and unloading.
 The compressed class space was switched off for this test since it would not work with C-heap allocation.

 The following issues with the malloc-only variant were observed: